yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![An image that depicts Azure Recovery Plan for Site Recovery.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image06.png "ASR Recovery Plan")

 2. On the Create recovery plan blade enter the name **CloudShopRP**.
 In the Source area select the region where you deployed Cloud Shop.
 The Target will be automatically selected.
 Under Allow items with deployment model, select Resource Manager.
-Select Select items and select the Virtual Machines.
+Choose items and select the Virtual Machines.
 Select **OK** and, back on the Create recovery plan blade, select **OK** again.

     ![An image that depicts Azure Recovery Plan Settings.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image07.png "ASR Recovery Plan settings")